muppet9010/Factorio-Utils/README.md

  - Factorio Mod Debug: https://marketplace.visualstudio.com/items?itemName=justarandomgeek.factoriomod-debug
 	- Utils copy of config file at "VS CODE BITS\Per Mod .vscode", put its contents in the mods specific folder in a ".vscode" folder
  - Setup Factorio lua code assist and autocomplete global settings: https://github.com/justarandomgeek/vscode-factoriomod-debug/blob/master/workspace.md
 	To generate EmmyLua docs for the Factorio API from the JSON docs press Ctrl-Shift-P to open the command palette and run the Factorio: Generate Typedefs command.
-Open factorio/doc-html/runtime-api.json, and save the generated lua file wherever you like.
+Open factorio/doc-html/runtime-api.json, and save the generated lua file in to the Factorio installation root folder.
 This will also offer to add it to the library and adjust other configuration for sumneko.lua.
  - indent-rainbow: https://marketplace.visualstudio.com/items?itemName=oderwat.indent-rainbow
  - Bracket Pair Colorizer: https://marketplace.visualstudio.com/items?itemName=CoenraadS.bracket-pair-colorizer
  - GitLens: https://marketplace.visualstudio.com/items?itemName=eamodio.gitlens